dotnet/csharpstandard/standard/expressions.md

     ;
 ```

-A *throw_expression* throws the value produced by evaluating the *null_coalescing_expression*, which shall denote a value of the class type `System.Exception`, a value of a class type that derives from `System.Exception` or a value of a type parameter type that has `System.Exception` (or a subclass thereof) as its effective base class.
-If evaluation of the expression produces `null`, a `System.NullReferenceException` shall be thrown instead.
+A *throw_expression* throws the value produced by evaluating the *null_coalescing_expression*.
+The expression shall be implicitly convertible to `System.Exception`, and the result of evaluating the expression is converted to `System.Exception` before being thrown.
 The behavior at runtime of the evaluation of a *throw expression* is the same as specified for a *throw statement* ([§12.10.6](statements.md#12106-the-throw-statement)).

-The type rules are as follows:

-- A *throw_expression* has no type.
-- A *throw_expression* is convertible to every type by an implicit conversion.
+A *throw_expression* has no type.
+A *throw_expression* is convertible to every type by an *implicit throw conversion*.

-The flow-analysis rules are as follows:

-- For every variable *v*, *v* is definitely assigned before the *null_coalescing_expression* of a *throw_expression* iff it is definitely assigned before the *throw_expression*.
-- For every variable *v*, *v* is definitely assigned after *throw_expression*.

 A *throw expression* shall only occur in the following syntactic contexts: